Ebola (Ebola virus disease) is a rare and often fatal illness caused by the Ebola virus.

 There is no evidence that the virus lives in any wild animals in Australia.

-Among humans, the virus spreads through direct contact with the blood, secretions or other bodily fluids of an infected person, or items contaminated with their fluids.
+In humans, the virus spreads through direct contact with the blood, secretions or other bodily fluids of an infected person, or items contaminated with their fluids.

-At risk of getting Ebola?
+Who is at risk of getting Ebola?

 Visit the Department of Health website for more information on Ebola, including: